MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 ### Larger events supported

-Multi-room events now support up-to 330 people, up from the previous limit of 200.
+Multi-room events now support up to 330 people, up from the previous limit of 200.

 ## Version 5.2411.XX